highlights of operations

 comprehensive socioeconomic program at yadana

-Over the past 20 years, Chevron has contributed to a social investment program with our joint venture partner Total to support health and social endeavors that have significantly improved the quality of life of communities living along the Yadana Pipeline Corridor.
+Over the past 20 years, Chevron has contributed to a social investment program with our joint-venture partner Total to support health and social endeavors that have significantly improved the quality of life in communities along the Yadana Pipeline corridor.

 When major disasters have struck Myanmar, Chevron has been there to provide relief.
 In 2008, Cyclone Nargis struck the country, affecting 2.4 million people in 37 townships.
 In response, Chevron contributed $2 million to the Red Cross, the International Organization for Migration, the Mercy Corps, Pact and Save the Children.

-From June through August 2015, Myanmar experienced one of the worst floods in decades.
-More than 1.5 million people suffered from widespread flooding that spanned the country.
-Chevron responded with $150,000 in donations—$75,000 to the American Red Cross for immediate relief efforts and $75,000 to Pact for long-term recovery efforts.
+From June through August 2015, Myanmar experienced one of its worst floods in decades.
+More than 1.5 million people suffered from widespread flooding across the country.
+Chevron responded with $150,000 in donations – $75,000 to the American Red Cross for immediate relief efforts and $75,000 to Pact for long-term recovery efforts.